-I’m interested in the biology and conservation of invertebrates and vertebrates, especially in sensitive habitats.
-I’ve worked most extensively with life histories, biology, and conservation of insects and other invertebrates.
-Much of my research has involved studies on caves and groundwater at their intersection with human activities.
+I’m interested in the biology, ecology and conservation of invertebrates and vertebrates, especially in sensitive habitats.
+I’ve worked most extensively with life histories, taxonomy, ecology and conservation of insects and other invertebrates.
+Much of my recent research has involved studies on caves and groundwater at their intersection with human activities.

 Select Recent Publications